 Fun and chess can go hand in hand if you put the following things in mind:

 1. Anybody Can Win or Lose

-With the millions of possible moves that chess present, it would be dumb to go into a game with the confidence that you will automatically win.
-It is overconfidence that kills most good players and lead to their downfall.
+With the millions of possible moves that chess presents, it would be foolish to go into a game with the confidence that you will automatically win.
+It is overconfidence that kills most good players and leads to their downfall.
 When you make your first move, keep in mind that there is a possibility that you can win or lose.
 This way, no result would be a surprise to you.

 2. Always Put Your Best Foot Forward